 And guess what?
 Whilst your potential buyers aren’t farmers, they’ll still be looking for the same thing from your Amazon business.
-They want one that looks good, and which is fully functional.
+They want one that looks good, and is fully functional.

 This also means that they don’t want to spend their time and their money improving your internal operations.
-If you’ve got an old operating system that you know needs to be updated or replaced altogether, it’s much better that you do this as part of your exit plan.
+If you’ve got an old operating system that you know needs to be updated or replaced altogether, it’s much better than you do this as part of your exit plan.